Mak-Sim/Troparion/SPA2019/README.md

 group.
 The correction was applied to the data of healthy speakers and ALS patients.

 ## Acoustical features
-The foloowing acoustical features were extracted:
+The folowing acoustical features were extracted:

 - Jitter::local
 - Jitter::RAP